quadruplesec/AppleBoy/README.md

 git clone https://github.com/quadruplesec/AppleBoy.git
 ```

-When you are done, run this command to go inside of the new directory, create a build directory, and go inside of it:
+When you are done, run this command to go inside of the new directory, create a build directory, and go inside of it.
+Might as well make a folder for roms while you're at it:
 ```
-cd AppleBoy && mkdir build && cd build
+cd AppleBoy && mkdir build && mkdir roms && cd build
 ```

 Once inside, run the following command to build the project using CMake: